gopar/gopar.github.io/_posts/2021-11-18-how-to-be-a-kind-engineer.md

 ## Document your (and someone else's) code

-When a codebase grows to a certain size, its hard to maintain, especially with all the due dates and what nots.
+When a codebase grows to a certain size, its hard to maintain, especially with all the due dates and what not's.
 Cause of that, I've come to love/hate a few things but for now I'll mainly talk about comments.

 *Love them when they are right.*